YuvalShaul/kubernetes/labs/k8s-VirtualBox/A-build/3-building-a-cluster/README.md

 (You can **cat** that file, and see that the commands are there).
 So the kernel will load these module.

-I'll also load those modules right now:
+Now, load those modules also right now:
 - **sudo modprobe overlay**
 - **sudo modprobe br_netfilter**